Vetle Sjåstad Christiansen: Early career and World Cup debut

-In September 2011, Christiansen competed in the Junior Norwegian Summer Championships in the age group for 20- and 21-year-olds.
+In September 2011, Sjåstad Christiansen competed in the Junior Norwegian Summer Championships in the age group for 20- and 21-year-olds.
 He came eighth in the sprint but climbed to claim gold in the pursuit.
-In January 2012, Christiansen debuted in the Junior European Championships in Brezno-Osrblie.
+In January 2012, Sjåstad Christiansen debuted in the Junior European Championships in Brezno-Osrblie.
 In the first event, the 10 km sprint on 27 January, he missed once but still won gold, just one second ahead of Alexandr Loginov.
-Two days later, Christiansen won silver in the 12.5 km pursuit, 23.5 seconds behind Loginov, despite both having missed twice.
-The next event was the mixed relay in which Christiansen took the anchor leg.
-The Norwegians led at the last exchange, and as Christiansen needed only two spare rounds to clear the targets, they won gold.
+Two days later, Sjåstad Christiansen won silver in the 12.5 km pursuit, 23.5 seconds behind Loginov, despite both having missed twice.
+The next event was the mixed relay in which Sjåstad Christiansen took the anchor leg.
+The Norwegians led at the last exchange, and as Sjåstad Christiansen needed only two spare rounds to clear the targets, they won gold.
 He also participated in the last event, the 15 km individual.
 He missed twice but still won bronze, thanks to quick ski speed.
-Christiansen competed in the Junior/Youth World Championships in 2012 as well, this time in Kontiolahti, competing in the junior category.
+Sjåstad Christiansen competed in the Junior/Youth World Championships in 2012 as well, this time in Kontiolahti, competing in the junior category.
 The first event was the 15 km individual on 21 February.
 He skied quickly but missed six times and finished 16th.
-Two days later, Christiansen raced in the relay, once again taking the anchor leg.
-The Norwegian team led the race at the last exchange, Christiansen defended their lead, and the Norwegians won gold.
+Two days later, Sjåstad Christiansen raced in the relay, once again taking the anchor leg.
+The Norwegian team led the race at the last exchange, Sjåstad Christiansen defended their lead, and the Norwegians won gold.
 The next race, two days later, was the 10 km sprint.
-Christiansen missed twice and finished 13th.
-Christiansen skied better in the pursuit the following day, where he missed twice but climbed eleven places to win silver just ahead of Alexandr Loginov, and over one minute and forty seconds behind the sprint winner Tsvetkov.
-In March, Christiansen raced in the Junior Norwegian Championships, winning silver in the individual and gold in the sprint and finishing fourth in the relay.
-At the season's end, Christiansen participated in the Norwegian Championships in Trondheim.
+Sjåstad Christiansen missed twice and finished 13th.
+Sjåstad Christiansen skied better in the pursuit the following day, where he missed twice but climbed eleven places to win silver just ahead of Alexandr Loginov, and over one minute and forty seconds behind the sprint winner Tsvetkov.
+In March, Sjåstad Christiansen raced in the Junior Norwegian Championships, winning silver in the individual and gold in the sprint and finishing fourth in the relay.
+At the season's end, Sjåstad Christiansen participated in the Norwegian Championships in Trondheim.
 He came 13th in the 20 km individual and 9th in the 10 km sprint but skipped the mass start.
 He then took the anchor leg in the relay.
-Andresen, Tommi Luchsinger, and Erlend Bjøntegaard had pulled Buskerud I into fourth position, and Christiansen was the fastest in his leg, pulling them into second, winning silver.
+Andresen, Tommi Luchsinger, and Erlend Bjøntegaard had pulled Buskerud I into fourth position, and Sjåstad Christiansen was the fastest in his leg, pulling them into second, winning silver.